 IP Geolocation API Specifications

-IP Geolocation API allows 1,000 queries per month for free.
+IP Geolocation API allows 1,000 queries for free.
 It also offers monthly and yearly subscription plans if you need to make more queries.
 The API also supports major programming languages that include:

 A downloadable IP geolocation database that contains more than 30 million records is also available.
 It is updated daily, ensuring that users always get the latest IP geolocation data.